ArborealAudio/arbor/README.md

 # arbor

 ## For the future of plugin development
-## ⚠️ PRE-ALPHA SOFTWARE | YOU WON'T FIND FEATURES YOU WANT ⚠️
+## ⚠️ PRE-ALPHA SOFTWARE | BUGGY | YOU WON'T FIND FEATURES YOU WANT ⚠️

 ## Goals